Finite element approximation for quantitative photoacoustic tomography in a diffusive regime: Abstract

 \section{Abstract}

 In this paper, we focus on the numerical analysis of quantitative photoacoustic tomography.
 Our goal is to reconstruct the optical coefficients, i.e., the diffusion and absorption coefficients, using multiple internal observational data.
-The foundation of our numerical algorithm lies in solving an inverse diffusivity problem and a direct problem associated with elliptic equations.
+The foundation of our numerical algorithm lies in solving an inverse diffusivity problem and a direct problem associated with { an} elliptic equation.
 The stability of the inverse problem depends critically on a non-zero condition in the internal observations, a condition that can be met using randomly chosen boundary excitation data.
 Utilizing these randomly generated boundary data, we implement an output least squares formulation combined with finite element discretization to solve the inverse problem.
 In this scenario, we provide a rigorous error estimate in $L^2(\Omega)$ norm for the numerical reconstruction using a weighted energy estimate, inspired by the analysis of a newly proposed conditional stability result.
-The resulting error estimate serves as a valuable guide for selecting appropriate regularization parameters and discretization mesh sizes, tailored to the noise levels present in the data.
+The resulting error estimate provides valuable guidance for the \textsl{a priori} selection or adaptive adjustment of suitable regularization parameters and discretization mesh sizes.
 Several numerical experiments are presented to support our theoretical results and illustrate the effectiveness of our numerical scheme.
 5pt \textbf{Key words}: quantitative photoacoustic tomography, inverse diffusivity problem, random boundary excitation data, least-squares formulation, finite element approximation, error estimate.